 Let’s do this!

-First, I use Honeybook as my platform for contracts and estimates, but before that I used a good old fashioned Excel spreadsheet as my client tracker.
+Like I said, I use Honeybook as my platform for contracts and estimates in my business.
+Before that, I used a good old fashioned Excel spreadsheet as my client tracker.
 I had templates locked-and-loaded in Google Docs for copy/paste.
 I had more templates loaded in Gmail’s Canned Responses app.